 Additionally, the airline offers lots of little perks.
 Food available on every flight.
 Free drinks and dinner on international flights.
 Pre-stored water bottles and amenities kits for Premium Economy seats.
 And Lufthansa was the first to offer in-flight internet, although it does charge a tariff for its use.

 Though Austrian Airlines has existed in one form or another since 1957, it hasn’t always topped the “Best European Airline” lists.
 An awkward merger with Lufthansa in 2009 and subsequent labor dispute dinged its public image.
 Yet revitalization efforts in 2015 helped restore the airline to its former glory.

 A raft of plane renovations combined with plenty of entertainment options and reasonably priced tickets have made it a favorite of economy travelers.
 AirHelp also gave it top marks for claim processing, which sets Austrian apart as something of a consumer advocate.
 Then there’s the innovative way in which the company approaches upgrades.

-Rather than nickel and dime you for every add on like so many America carriers, Austrian has instituted a bidding system for seat upgrades.
-Enter your preferred price, and the airline will let you know 72 hours prior to your flight if it as accepted your bid.
+Rather than nickel and dime you for every add-on like so many America carriers, Austrian has instituted a bidding system for seat upgrades.
+Enter your preferred price, and the airline will let you know 72 hours prior to your flight if it has accepted your bid.
 Who knows?
 You may snag business class for mere pennies — or, rather, euros.

-While Virgin America may have vanished into the aether, Virgin Atlantic is still going strong.
+While Virgin America may have vanished into the ether, Virgin Atlantic is still going strong.
 Yet it doesn’t boast some of the traditional metrics that might make you think it’s a great airline.